Menslanista/empath-engine/README.md

 ## Acknowledgments

-Built with ❤️ by the Synaptic Neuro-Gaming team.
+Built with ❤️ by the Synaptic Wars team. https://synapticwars.com/

 Special thanks to all contributors and the open-source community.